thinktandem/thinktandem.io/src/content/articles/drupal8-custom-migration-upgrade-path.md

 migration_dependencies: {  }
 ```

 Let's break this down a little to make it easier to understand.
 We identified the source as the plugin we created ```workflow_migrate```.
-That links this yaml file to that class via the yaml discovery plugin process.
+That links this YAML file to that class via the YAML discovery plugin process.
 From there we just mapped the entity / database fields to the Drupal 7 source fields.

 One item that stands out is the wid field.
 This was not in the Drupal 7 database and after digging, it is the workflow id.
 This is the id of the workflow we manually setup.
 Since we have just one workflow on this site, we just used a default value for it as it is the same for all the entries.